Governance That Drives AI From Pilot to Reality — with Atlan + Snowflake. Watch Now →

 For instance, choosing the right table type for your use case is essential.
 If you create a permanent table for a one-time analysis job and then forget to delete it, it will automatically incur costs for fail-safe.
 Instead, for one-time analysis scenarios, consider using transient tables.

+Although these are great features, you must create custom roles and permission models for your analysts and data engineers to fully utilize them.
 The elevated access and the additional overhead of running all the queries accumulate over time — and are counterintuitive to having a self-service-enabled data platform.
 That’s where a data catalog like Atlan can help.

-How Atlan can help with Snowflake cost optimization #
+How can Atlan help with Snowflake cost optimization? #

 Atlan offers a solution for cost optimization at three levels, utilizing an end-to-end lineage graph built from Snowflake’s cost and usage metadata:

-• Level 1: An end-to-end lineage graph identifies unused and duplicate data assets, which you can then certify as deprecated, ready to be deleted or archived from your Snowflake account.
+• Level 1: An end-to-end lineage graph identifies unused and duplicate data assets, which you can certify as deprecated, ready to be deleted or archived from your Snowflake account.

 • Number of queries using an asset